casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 As CEP-78 1.2 supports two events modes - `CEP47` and `CES` we have two parsers as a part of this SDK.

-* example usage of CEP47 parser
+* Example usage of CEP47 parser

 ```
 import { EventStream, EventName } from 'casper-js-sdk';